minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ```

 Where:
-* XXX is a 3-letter identifier that is unique to the test provider and assigned by CoronaTester.
+* XXX is a 3-letter identifier that is unique to the test provider and assigned by CoronaCheck.
 It tells the app which endpoint to use, which keys etc.
 * YYYYYYYYYYYYY is a token of arbitrary length.
 The token should be sufficiently large to protect against brute-force attacks, while remaining short enough to be able to perform manual entry. (see the Security Guidelines later in this document for additional guidelines.)
 * Z is a checksum to help avoid typing mistakes and to put up a small barrier for the apps to only pass tokens to an endpoint if a sanity check is performed using the check digits.
 This helps avoid hits on your endpoint by presenting invalid tokens.
 * V is the code version that tells the app how to interpret the code.
 It should currently always be 2.

-The CoronaTester app lets the user type any alphanumeric characters from the following set:
+The CoronaCheck app lets the user type any alphanumeric characters from the following set:

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789